Support

 Tips for working with the SSL certificate

-Based on the SSL certificate for you Room Alert S model, your web browser expects to see “.roomalertmonitor.com” within the web address.
+Based on the default certificate for your Room Alert, your web browser expects to see “.roomalertmonitor.com” within the web address.

 For best performance within the device’s web interface, you should set up a hostname for your device that includes the “.roomalertmonitor.com” domain.